Lucky Man (The Verve song): Release

 "Lucky Man" was released in the United Kingdom on 24 November 1997 across four formats: two CD singles, a 7-inch vinyl single, and a cassette single.
 An earlier single from the band, "History", is included as a B-side on CD1 of the UK release.
 The final B-side on CD2, "Happiness More or Less", is a remix of the title track made by guitarist Nick McCabe after another B-side was needed for the release.
 All of the guitar and most of the vocal parts were taken out, leaving the drums, bass and strings.
 Another B-side on CD2, "MSG", is an alternate version of "Bitter Sweet Symphony" that features the percussion and bass line from that song, with psychedelic soundscapes added.
 On 2 March 1998, the same day that follow-up single "Sonnet" was released, a 12-inch vinyl single of "Lucky Man" was also issued.
 In the United States, the song was serviced to alternative radio on 7 April 1998.

 Reception

 U2's Bono listed the song as one of six songs released between 1986 and 2006 that he wished he'd written.
 A review in Cherwell stated that while the track was "not as instantly classically catchy" as Bitter Sweet Symphony, "it's likely to grow on you".

 Music videos

 The UK version of the video was directed by Andy Baybutt and sees the band in the Thames Reach development, adjacent to the Thames Wharf complex, directly opposite the Harrods Furniture Depository.
-This is situated near Hammersmith, west London in post code W6 9HA.
+This is situated near Hammersmith, west London in post code W6 9HA, in the building at 11, Thames Reach.
 Richard Ashcroft sings the song whilst playing an acoustic guitar; the rest of the band look on.
+At the end of the video, the band is on the roof of the building.
+The final sequence is flipped horizontally, showing Ashcroft using binoculars to watch the other bank with the rest of the band.

 The Thames Wharf Complex was designed by Sir Richard Rogers.
 The US version was shot in New York City, featuring the band in an apartment and then travelling to a mountain top.